gregstoll/percentToFriendlyString/README.md

 **LabVIEW NXG**: requires [LabVIEW NXG](https://ni.com/labview) 3.0 or later

 This project was inspired by [FiveThirtyEight's 2018 house forecast](https://projects.fivethirtyeight.com/2018-midterm-election-forecast/house/), where they use this friendlier way of showing probabilities.
-I decided to reverse-engineer the algorithm they used and make it easily available to incorporate in other visualizations, etc.
+I decided to reverse-engineer the algorithm they used and make it easily available to incorporate in other visualizations, etc.  The qualitative descriptions are from the [New York Times live election results in 2020](https://www.nytimes.com/interactive/2020/02/03/us/elections/results-iowa-caucus-live-forecast.html).